 If you have central hypothyroidism, you don’t need to check your TSH levels.
 Free T4 is used to monitor the response to treatment.

-Why You Should Not Use Levothyroxine (Synthroid) for Weight Loss if You do not Have Hypothyroidism?
+Why You Should Not Use Levothyroxine (Synthroid) for Weight Loss if You Do Not Have Hypothyroidism?

 The use of Synthroid in patients without hypothyroidism can result in myocardial infarction, angina, and cardiac arrhythmias.
 It can also cause muscle wasting and protein loss in your body.